AntonsPortfolio/StarkTech-Incident-APT41/README.md

 **Medium to High**

-> **Analyst caution:** This supports credential access and possible hash dumping, but I would not claim credential dumping was fully confirmed unless additional artefacts show dumped hashes, credential output, or tool-specific behaviour.
+> **Analyst caution:** This supports credential access and possible hash dumping, but I would not claim credential dumping was fully confirmed unless additional artifacts show dumped hashes, credential output, or tool-specific behaviour.

 ## Next Pivot